fbpx

 Helping Patients on Both Sides of the Leash

 An opportunity exists to help both pet dogs and people, particularly children with cancer.
 This opportunity integrates clinical trials that assess new drugs for the benefit of both canine and human cancer patients.
-The goal of this integrated effort is to speed the development of new cancer treatments by allowing questions to be answered in both the dog and the human rather than the human alone.
-Indeed, the formal integration of studies that include pet dogs with cancer has recently begun and is becoming a more common part of an innovative cancer drug development process.
+The goal of this integrated effort is to speed the development of new cancer treatments by allowing questions to be answered in both dogs and humans rather than humans alone.
+The formal integration of studies that include pet dogs with cancer has recently begun and it is becoming a more common part of innovative cancer drug development.

 Similarities in Canine and Human Osteosarcoma